 For carpal tunnel and cubital tunnel syndrome, diagnostic tests aren’t always necessary.
 Still, they may provide helpful information about the location and severity of the compression.

-5 Treatments of Nerve Compression Syndrome
+Nerve Compression Syndrome Treatments Options

 Treatment for nerve compression syndrome usually begins with lifestyle changes and noninvasive therapies.
 Treating the condition causing nerve compression syndrome may also ease symptoms.
 Nerve compression syndrome may require surgery in severe cases.
 Some of the treatment options for nerve compression syndrome include: